Job purposing is simple: Do small acts through work to help others or a charitable cause.

 - Can I do a part of my job in a more environmentally sustainable or charitable way?

 3. When the reminder goes off, stop what you’re doing and take five minutes to answer the questions.
 If a job purposing idea pops up, no matter how wacky or infeasible, write it down.
 Add to your list day after day.
 Before you go back to your regular work, review and revise the cumulative list.
 If any ideas are feasible, try them out!

 4. Of course, if you’re in a meeting or driving when the reminder goes off, postpone or skip that iteration of the exercise.
 If you end up missing more than half the sessions, find an alternative time to spend 10 minutes a day on the questions.

-5. You can also follow me on Twitter (@BeaBoccalandro).
-Starting today, I will tweet at least two job purposing examples per week.
+5. You can also follow me on Twitter (@BeaBoccalandro) where job purposing ideas and examples.

 It’s time to shine a light on a wondrous part of work.
 Your job purposing options might not be big, hairy and prancing, but they will amaze you nevertheless.